biocore/qiime/doc/scripts/make_2d_plots.rst

 	make_2d_plots.py -i beta_div_coords.txt -m Mapping_file.txt -p prefs.txt

-**Jackknifed Principal Coordinates:**
+**Jackknifed Principal Coordinates (w/ confidence intervals):**

-If you have created jackknifed PCoA files, you can pass the folder containing those files, instead of a single file, as follows:
+If you have created jackknifed PCoA files, you can pass the folder containing those files, instead of a single file.
+The user can also specify the opacity of the ellipses around each point "--ellipsoid_opacity", which is a value from 0-1.
+Currently there are two metrics "--ellipsoid_method" that can be used for generating the ellipsoids, which are 'IQR' and 'sdev'.
+The user can specify all of these options as follows:

 ::

-	make_2d_plots.py -i jackknifed_pcoas/ -m Mapping_file.txt -b 'mapping_column1,mapping_column1&&mapping_column2'
+	make_2d_plots.py -i jackknifed_pcoas/ -m Mapping_file.txt -b 'mapping_column1,mapping_column1&&mapping_column2' --ellipsoid_opacity=0.5 --ellipsoid_method=IQR